Residente: Career

+Music

 2004–2006: Career beginnings and Calle 13 debut album

 Calle 13 was formed when Residente and his stepbrother Visitante (real name Eduardo José Cabra Martínez) began creating music together in 2004.
 Before forming the group, Residente obtained a master's degree in art from the Savannah College of Art and Design while Visitante had studied music at the University of Puerto Rico.
 Residente returned to Puerto Rico in 2003.
 The step-brothers hosted their music on a website, and began searching for a record label to release their music commercially.

 After sending demo tapes to White Lion Records, the duo was offered a record deal.
 Residente chose White Lion due to his admiration for Tego Calderón, another artist on the label.
 White Lion president Elías de León explained that his cousin and A&R director alerted him to the demo and stated, "These weird guys brought this demo.
 You've got to listen to it."
 Residente was working at his day job as a draftsman for an architectural firm when he received the call that Calle 13 had been signed.
 The group then recorded "Se Vale Tó-Tó" and released it as a single to the Puerto Rican radio station WVOZ (Mix 107), where it became a radio hit on the island.
 To promote the group locally, Residente directed and edited the video for "Se Vale Tó-Tó" with the help of his cousin, which was filmed on a relatively small budget of US$14,000.

 The duo gained recognition for their controversial song "Querido FBI", which responded to the killing of Filiberto Ojeda Ríos, a key figure of the Puerto Rican independence movement.
 Shortly after, the duo collaborated with Julio Voltio on the single "Chulin Culin Chunfly", which reached number eight on the Billboard Hot Latin Songs chart, creating more buzz for the group.
 After the success of "Querido F.B.I." and "Chulin Culin Chunfly", the duo headed to the studio to record its debut album.
 When creating music for the record, Residente explained, "I didn't care about anything.
 I had no commitments, I was relaxed."
 According to Residente, the lack of critical recognition and fame allowed the rapper to express himself freely on the record.
 When composing songs for the album, Residente began by writing lyrics and Visitante then constructed his beats to complement the lyrical content.

 In December of the same year, Residente was invited by the Governor of Puerto Rico to join the campaign against Balas al Aire (Bullets in the Air).
 Residente and his brother, Eduardo Cabra (nicknamed "Visitante") composed "Ley de Gravedad" ("The Law of Gravity").
 At the same time, The New York Times invited Americans to visit Puerto Rico to have the opportunity to meet "the first intellectual who reached stardom with Reggaeton".
 His first two songs, along with the song "Suave", made him well known in Latin America.